MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 This switch is required only if you're creating a Discovery mailbox.

 Discovery mailboxes are created as target mailboxes for Discovery searches.
 After being created or enabled, a Discovery mailbox can't be repurposed or converted to another type of mailbox.
-For more information, see In-Place eDiscovery in Exchange 2016.
+For more information, see In-Place eDiscovery (https://technet.microsoft.com/library/dd298021.aspx).

 ```yaml
 Type: SwitchParameter